 The player who goes first is decided randomly.
-During a turn, the player whose turn it is, grabs all of the stones in a hole on his side and drops them, one by one, in succeeding holes, in either a clockwise or a counter-clockwise direction.
-The players must skip over their opponent's Mancala.
-The player continues to place stones in holes on their opponent's side.
-This continues until there are no more stones in player's hand.
+During a turn, the player grabs all of the stones in a hole on his side, and drops them, one by one, in succeeding holes, in either a clockwise or a counter-clockwise direction until there are no more stones in the player's hand.
 It is then his opponents turn.
+The player can place a stone in his own Mancala.
+When the player reaches one of his opponent's Mancalas, the player has the choice between: